Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Omitted Proofs from Section

 \subsection{Proof of Lemma \ref{lattice-cv-1}}

 Suppose \((H_*, o_*)\) is a sample from \(\mu_r^L\) such that \(\mu_r^L(H_*, o_*) > 0\), i.e., it can be sampled with positive probability.
-We will order the nodes in $L_r(G_n, o)$, $L_r(G, o)$ and $L_r(H_*,o_*)$ such that the nodes with smaller $y$ coordinates take precedence over others and ties are broken by giving precedence to nodes with smaller $x$ coordinates.
+We will order the nodes in $L_r(G_n, o_n)$, $L_r(G, o)$ and $L_r(H_*,o_*)$ such that the nodes with smaller $y$ coordinates take precedence over others and ties are broken by giving precedence to nodes with smaller $x$ coordinates.
 The first node in this ordering would be the top-left node.
 Notice that this naturally gives an ordering of each shortcut: the shortcut that connects nodes with a smaller sum of orders takes precedence.
-Let $L_r(\overline{G}_n, o)$, $L_r(\overline{G}, o)$, and $\overline{H_*} = L_r(\overline{H_*},o_*)$ be the ordered versions.
+With slight abuse of notation, let $L_r(\overline{G}_n, o_n)$, $L_r(\overline{G}, o)$, and $\overline{H_*} = L_r(\overline{H_*},o_*)$ be the ordered versions.
 Note that this ordering changes depending on $r$ for $G$ and $H_*$ and is based on both $o_n$ and $r$ for $G_n$.
 As in the case of the Watts-Strogatz model, for the first moment, it suffices to prove that

-The lattice connections in $L_r(G, o)$, and $L_r(H_*,o_*)$ are formed following the same procedure by definition.
-For the finite case, as long as the distance of $o_n$ to the boundary is at least $r$, the lattice connections observed in $L_r(G_n, o)$ and $L_r(H_*,o_*)$ are the same too.
-This happens with high probability since $1 - \frac{r^2}{n^2} \to 1$.
-Hence, from now on, we will assume all lattice connections will be the same.
-Given that $o_n$ is distant enough for this to hold, we will now explore the outgoing shortcuts of each node in $L_r(G_n, o)$ following the ordering to give a closed form for $\mu_{r, n}^L((\overline{G_n},o_n) = \overline{H_*})$.
+The lattice edges in $L_r(G, o)$ and $L_r(H_*,o_*)$ are formed following the same procedure by definition.
+For the finite case, as long as the distance of $o_n$ to the boundary is at least $r$, the lattice edges observed in $L_r(G_n, o_n)$ and $L_r(H_*,o_*)$ are the same too.
+This happens with high probability since